cde-ev/cdedb2/doc/source/Realm_Assembly_Voting-Details.rst

   Anton=Berta=Charly=Daniel

 .. warning::
-  Since we are allowed to assign any number of choices from *0 (abstaining)* to *the total number of candidates*, we can not distinguish between *abstaining* on the one hand and *voting for all candidates* on the other hand.
+  Since we are allowed to assign any number of individual votes from *0 (abstaining)* to *the total number of candidates*, we can not distinguish between *abstaining* on the one hand and *voting for all candidates* on the other hand.

   To circumvent this problem, we introduce an **implicit _bar_** option into each vote.
 Implicit means here, the voter can not chose the ``_bar_`` option, but the vote will be treated as if it was available and simply not chosen.

 With employing this trick, we can distinguish between those two voting scenarios, since voting for all candidates